statecharts/statecharts.github.io/fizzbuzz-actions-guards.md

 TK embed this [codepen](https://codepen.io/mogsie/pen/QxKEKj)...

 This optimization is a nice one that most imperative solutions miss, because every for-loop usually forgets any calculations in the previous iteration.
 With statecharts, insights like this come more naturally.
 However, with the this design, it is hard to add more optimizations.
-Take a look at [the introduction](fizzbuzz.html) to see other possible solutions.

 ## Conclusion

 We have shown the use of guards and how a single event can cause many possible transitions to be checked.
 That the first guard that passes will be taken.
 We have shown how actions can be placed on states, and how entering those states triggers those actions.
 Finally, we have shown how we can specialize a state, overriding its behaviour simply by adding a transition in a substate.

+Take a look at [the introduction](fizzbuzz.html) to explore different aspects of statecharts.